dndoja/whisper/README.md

 artifact which is said to bring eternal life to the one stabbed by it.
 This would seem like a classic tale of a Mad King, but in this case, the Dagger of Undeath was real, it was one of the artifacts which belonged to from a time before Death.
 These artifacts pose great danger to the very fabric of the universe and you, as a Divine Shadow, must stop them, or else...

+## Mechanics

+As a Shadow, you cannot interact with the physical world, you need to reach your goal using soul manipulation and trickery:
+- **Shadowstep**: You can move to any location in the map inside a single turn, ignoring terrain, closed doors and any other obstacle.
+- **Observer Shade**: These are Shades you can place in locations and they will give you vision inside even if you are not currently located there.
+You get a limited amount of these but you can despawn them at will to regain stacks and place them somewhere else.
+These will log useful information in your Shadowy Tome.
+- **Soul Mirror**: You can use this on Mortals to gain insights of their souls, their past, their ambitions and their biggest secrets.
+The amount of information you get is dependent on the Mortal's `Resolve`.
+- **Soul Whisper**: This is your main tool of manipulation, you can whisper into Mortal's souls to plant thoughts in their head and have them do your bidding.
+The effectivity of this tool is dependend on the Mortal's `Resolve`.
+You get a limited amount of whispers each turn.